 You may not get away from aligning sticky tape completely, some in channel also employ self-adhesive tape.
 But for the most part, you’ll find fitting these easy.
 I cover the whole process below.

 Some of the disadvantages of in-channel window shades:

 - Less wind noise

 Fitting Vent Shades

 For the most part, you won’t find this difficult.
 It won’t require many tools if any at all.
 Some vehicles may be more complex than others and by complex I mean they may also employ more than one type of fastener, clips, etc.

 Fitting out of channel

-You already know the out of channel are a stick on type.
-Meaning the shades come with a self adhesive tape affixed.
-The process is therefore straight forward, but we’ll need to clean the contact patch.
+You already know the out-of-channel is a stick-on type.
+Meaning the shades come with a self-adhesive tape affixed.
+The process is therefore straightforward, but we’ll need to clean the contact patch.
 Car wax can cause problems when attempting to stick the shades on.
 We’ll need to clean the area first.
-A good kit will come with wax busting alcohol wipes.
+A good kit will come with wax-busting alcohol wipes.

 The whole process looks like this: